Mr. Fantasy: United States version

 The first US version was released in early 1968 by United Artists Records and re-titled Heaven Is in Your Mind.
 It featured a different, non-gatefold cover showing three members of the group without Mason.
 For this edition, a short looping snippet of the single "Here We Go Round The Mulberry Bush" was added as a segue between most of the songs.
-The US LP was re-sequenced and also added three other singles ("Paper Sun", "Hole in My Shoe", and "Smiling Phases") but deleted two Mason songs ("Hope I Never Find Me There" and "Utterly Simple".)
-The final track on the US album, "We're A Fade, You Missed This", is actually the ending of the full length "Paper Sun".
+The US LP was re-sequenced and also added three other singles (a shortened version of "Paper Sun", "Hole in My Shoe", and "Smiling Phases") but deleted two Mason songs ("Hope I Never Find Me There" and "Utterly Simple".)
+The final track on the US album, "We're A Fade, You Missed This", is actually the last verse of the full length "Paper Sun".

 After the first pressing the title of the US album was quickly changed back to Mr. Fantasy, but the new cover and track list remained until United Artists went out of business and Island reissued the UK stereo version in the United States in 1980.
 This edition was also released as Mr. Fantasy in Australia and New Zealand by Festival Records after the original UK track listing had first been released in Australia simply titled Traffic.
-The first Canadian edition was similar but was released in December 1967 with the title Reaping in a unique cover.
-This album contained the full-length "Paper Sun", but dropped "Heaven Is in Your Mind" and the between song segues.
+The first Canadian edition was similar to the US album but actually preceded it in December 1967 with the title Reaping in a unique cover.
+This album contained the full-length "Paper Sun", but dropped "Heaven Is in Your Mind" and did not have the between song segues.
 Reaping was discontinued and replaced by the UK stereo album in 1970.